groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/cdr-to-mhtml.md

         - icon: "far fa-file-CDR"
           title: " About CDR File Format"
           content: |
-            A CDR file is a vector drawing image file that is natively created with CorelDRAW for storing digital image encoded and compressed.
-Such a drawing file contains text, lines, shapes, images, colours and effects for vector representation of image contents.
-CDR files can be opened with CorelDRAW as the primary application and can also be converted to other formats such as PDF, JPG, PNG, BMP and AI.
-It can be used for representation of various graphics data like brochures, tabloids, envelopes, and postcards.
+            A CDR file is a vector drawing image file that is natively created with CorelDRAW for storing digital images encoded and compressed.
+Such a drawing file contains text, lines, shapes, images, colors, and effects for vector representation of image contents.
+It can be used for the representation of various graphics data like brochures, tabloids, envelopes, and postcards.
 Besides CorelDRAW, other Corel products such as Corel Paintshop Pro and CorelDRAW Graphics suite can also open the CDR file formats.

           link: "https://docs.fileformat.com/image/cdr/"

     format:
         # format loop
-        - icon: "far fa-file-MHTML"
+        - icon: "far fa-file-code"
           title: " About MHTML File Format"
           content: |
             Files with MHTML extension represent a web page archive format that can be created by a number of different applications.
 The format is known as archive format because it saves the web HTML code and associated resources in a single file.
 These resources include anything linked to the webpage such as images, applets, animations, audio files and so on.
 MHTML files can be opened in a variety of applications such as Internet Explorer and Microsoft Word.
-Microsoft Windows uses MHTML file format for recording scenarios of problems observed during the usage of any application on Windows that raises issues.
-The MHTML file format encodes the page contents similar to specifications defined in message/rfc822 which is plain text email related specifications.
-The actual specifications of the format are as detailed by RFC 2557.

           link: "https://docs.fileformat.com/web/mhtml/"